The FIRs (Families in Residence)

 The FIRs offer on-campus housing for undergraduate student families as a first priority.
 Married full-time undergraduates, full-time undergraduate students over the age of 25, and full-time employees of the University may also apply.
-We do not accept applications from students in the Adult Evening or Online programs; graduate students can apply but are the lowest priority group to be placed.
+We do not accept applications from students in the Adult Evening programs, online programs, or the PhD, EdD, or PsyD programs; graduate students can apply but are the lowest priority group to be placed.

 Interior Photos – One Bedroom Apartment

 Interior Photos – Two Bedroom / One Bathroom Apartment

 Interior Photos – Two Bedroom / One Bathroom Apartment (Renovated)

 Interior Photos – Two Bedroom / Two Bathroom Apartment